SoarGroup/rosie/settings.md

 `source-config = [file]` The file used by the RosieAgentConfigurator to generate this file

-`reconfig-on-launch = [bool] (PYTHON)` If true, will run the RosieAgentConfigurator tool every time the client is started

 `agent-name = [str]` The name used when creating the SoarAgent